StyXman/ayrton/doc/source/reference.rst

     about them, see ``paramiko``'s
     `ChannelFile <https://github.com/nischu7/paramiko/blob/master/paramiko/channel.py#L1233>`_
     (there doesn't seem to be an official doc for this class).

-    *_python_only* declares that the body is pure Python code, so we don't try to run it under `ayrton`.
-This allows remotely executing code without needing `ayrton` installed in the remote.

     For the moment imports are weeded out from the remote environment, so you will need to reimport them.